< Browse to Previous Essay | Browse to Next Essay >

 Wilkes also mentioned that the Walla Walla country was uncommonly "susceptible to irrigation" and that "a natural irrigation seems to take place" in the bottomlands, "owing to the numerous bends of the small streams, which almost convert a portion of the land into islands" (Wilkes, Vol. IV, p.
 396).

-However, Whitman's irrigation experiment died along with Whitman in the infamous 1847 massacre.
+However, Whitman's irrigation experiment died along with Whitman in the 1847 attack on the mission that became known as the Whitman Massacre.
 In fact, irrigation in the Walla Walla Valley went on hiatus for a time, mostly because the surrounding countryside proved capable of growing excellent wheat crops without irrigation.
 Yet it wasn't long before other settlers began exploring the potential of other, irrigated crops in the bottomlands of the Walla Walla and Touchet rivers.
 Some early settlers in the 1850s and 1860s had good success planting apple orchards fed by hand-dug ditches or in some cases nourished by the copious ground water underneath the Walla Walla Valley.

 Farmers in the Mill Creek drainage, on the east side of the present-day city of Walla Walla, were diverting water from Mill Creek and Yellow Hawk Creek as early as 1864.
 In that year, the Washington Territorial Legislature passed several laws dividing up the water rights on those streams, and authorizing the removal of "all obstructions, either artificial or otherwise," which interfered with the flow of those streams (Boening, Pt.
 1, p.
 274).